-Note: Details of how to access copies of relevant Council policies and codes referred to in this document are provided at the end of this Code of Conduct.
+Note: Details of how to access copies of relevant Council policies and codes referred to in this document are provided at the end of this document.

-2. Standards in Public Life
+2. Standards in public life

 2.1 The "Seven Principles of Public Life"

 The "Seven Principles of Public Life" were identified by the Nolan Committee on Standards in Public Life and are set out below as adapted by Cosla.